MaciekLad777/Warsaw-Real-Estate-Analysis-and-Price-Prediction/README.md

    - Check out the Jupyter notebooks to see how we processed the data, analyzed features, and built a price prediction model.

 3. **Predictions**:
-   - If you want to predict apartment prices, you can use the trained XGBoost model (`model.joblib`).
+   - If you want to predict apartment prices, you can use the trained XGBoost model (`prediction_model.joblib`).

    Here's how you can use it: